kap70tomer/kap70tomer/README.md

-👋 Hi, I’m Tomer Schwartz, a Fullstack developer.
+👋 Hi, I’m Tomer Schwartz, I'm a Fullstack developer.

 👀 I’m interested in UX/UI design and anything to do with Apps and Websites development...or anything with technology acctualy..